-After iteration $t$, the master node aggregates the local functions by averaging them, draws a random permutation on $[q]$, say $\pi^t$, to find $S_i^{t+1}$, and transmits a message $m(t+1)$ (i.e., a number of ``coded" data-points) such that $S_i^{t+1}$ can be recovered by worker node $i$ from the current cache content $C_i^t$ and the transmitted message $m(t+1)$.
-The cache content is then updated according to the following rule: the new cache will contain the subset of the data points used in the current iteration (this is need for the local computation), plus a random subset of the previous cached contents.
-Specifically, $q/n$ rows of the new cache are precisely the rows in $S_i^{t+1}$, and $s - q/n$ rows of the cache are sampled points from the set $C_i^t \setminus S_i^{t+1} $, uniformly at random without replacement.
+We consider the following cache update rule: the new cache will contain the subset of the data points used in the current iteration (this is needed for the local computations), plus a random subset of the previous cached contents.
+More specifically, $q/n$ rows of the new cache are precisely the rows in $S_i^{t+1}$, and $s - q/n$ rows of the cache are sampled points from the set $C_i^t \setminus S_i^{t+1} $, uniformly at random without replacement.
 Since the permutation $\pi^t$ is picked uniformly at random, the marginal distribution of the cache contents at iteration $t+1$ given $S^{t+1}_i, ~1 \leq i \leq n$ is described as follows: $S^{t+1}_i \subset C^{t+1}_i$ and $C^{t+1}_i \setminus S^{t+1}_i$ is distributed uniformly at random in $[q] \setminus S^{t+1}_i$ without replacement.